 Why not immediately seeing a doctor and documenting your injuries may hurt your ability to collect.

 If you’re injured in an accident, it’s important to see a doctor as soon as possible.
 If you delay seeing a doctor, hoping your aches and pains will go away, you are making a mistake.
-Prompt medical and/or chiropractic attention will help heal you faster, and more importantly, will document your claim.
+Prompt medical and/or chiropractic attention will help heal you faster, and importantly also, will document your claim.

 If you delay before seeing a doctor, the insurance company may claim your injury was not caused by the accident and could have happened later, which may hurt your ability to collect.